scc-digitalhub/AAC/README.md

 Finally, if the API Manager is used, the token may be obtained directly from the API Manager console.

 ## 5. AAC API

+The Swagger UI for the AAC API is available at ``http://localhost:8080/aac/swagger-ui.html``.

 ### 5.1.
 Profile API
 To obtain the basic user data the following call should be performed: